 Option Parameter Description Initiator Subnet Mask IP Address The subnet mask of the iSCSI initiator if not configured via DHCP.
 The address needs to be an IPv4 or IPv6 address, depending on the IP address type.
 Initiator Gateway IP Address The gateway address of the iSCSI initiator if not configured via DHCP.
-The address needs to be an IPv4 or IPv6 address, depending on the IP address type.
+The address needs to be an IPv4 or IPv6 address, depending Torget DUCD Config (Chack Boy) on the IP address type.
 Target DHCP Config (Check Box) Enables or disables configuring the iSCSI target settings from DHCP.
-Target Name String of 4 to 223 alphanumeric and/or special characters The unique iSCSI Qualified Name (IQN) of the iSCSI target, if not configured via DHCP.
+Target Name String of 4 to 223 alphanumeric and/or The unique iSCSI Qualified Name (IQN) of the iSCSI target, if not configured via DHCP.
 Only IQN format is accepted.
-EUI format is not supported.
-For example: iqn.2015-02.com.nec:iscsitarget-iscsidisk-target.
+EUI format is not special characters 1 supported.
+Special characters For example: iqn.2015-02.com.nec:iscsitarget-iscsidisk-target.
 Target IP Address IP Address The IP Address of the iSCSI target, if not configured via DHCP.
 The address must be an IPv4 or IPv6 address, depending on the IP address type.
-Target Port 1-65535 [3260] The iSCSI target TCP port number, if not configured via DHCP.
-Valid port numbers range from 1-65535.
+Target Port 1-65535 The iSCSI target TCP port number, if not configured via DHCP.
+Valid [3260] port numbers range from 1-65535.
 Typical iSCSI port numbers include 860 or 3260.
 If no port number or any other number deemed invalid is specified, the value 3260 will be used.
 Target LUN [0] The iSCSI target Logical Unit Number (LUN), if not obtained from DHCP.
 This value must follow the SAM-2 spec.
-E.g. 0001-1234-5678-9ABC.
+E.g. 0001-1234- 5678-9ABC.
 If the number is less than 5 characters, a dash character is not required.
 E.g. 0001.
 If the LUN number is 12345, input 1234-5.
-Authentication Type CHAP [None] The iSCSI connection authentication method.
-This can be None for no security or CHAP for Challenge Handshake Authentication Protocol (CHAP).
+Authentication Type CHAP The iSCSI connection authentication method.
+This can be None for [None] no security or CHAP for Challenge Handshake Authentication CHAD Turns [One word Protocol (CHAP).
 CHAP Type [One way] Mutual The CHAP authentication type.
-When configured to One way, the target authenticates the initiator.
+When configured to One way, the Mutuai target authenticates the initiator.
 When configured to Mutual, both the initiator and target authenticate each other.
 This is applicable only when the Authentication Method is set to CHAP.
-CHAP User Name String of up to 126 alphanumeric and/or special characters The user name for CHAP authentication from the initiator to the target.
-This is applicable only when the Authentication Method is set to CHAP.
-CHAP Secret String of 12 to 16 alphanumeric and/or special characters The password needed for CHAP authentication.
-Must be between 12 and 16 characters long.
-This is applicable only when the Authentication Method is set to CHAP.
-Mutual CHAP User Name String of up to 126 alphanumeric and/or special characters The user name for Mutual (reverse) CHAP authentication (from the target to the initiator).
-This is applicable only when the Authentication Method is set to CHAP and the CHAP Type is set to Mutual.
-Mutual CHAP Secret String of 12 to 16 alphanumeric and/or special characters The password needed for Mutual (reverse) CHAP authentication (from the target to the initiator).
-The password must be between 12 and 16 characters long.
+CHAP User Name String of up to 126 The user name for CHAP authentication from the initiator to the Sin a Sooi Haine alphanumeric and/or target.
+This is applicable only when the Authentication Method is set special characters 1 to CHAP.
+CHAP Secret String of 12 to 16 The password needed for CHAP authentication.
+Must be between 12 alphanumeric and/or and 16 characters long.
+This is applicable only when the special characters 1 Authentication Method is set to CHAP.
+Mutual CHAP User String of up to 126 The user name for Mutual (reverse) CHAP authentication (from the Name alphanumeric and/or target to the initiator).
+This is applicable only when the Authentication special characters 1 Method is set to CHAP and the CHAP Type is set to Mutual.
+Mutual CHAP Secret String of 12 to 16 The password needed for Mutual (reverse) CHAP authentication alphanumeric and/or (from the target to the initiator).
+The password must be between 12 special characters 1 and 16 characters long.
 This is applicable only when the authentication type is set to CHAP and the CHAP Type is set to Mutual.